AGU Hydrology DaysMarch 21 - 22, 2023

 Fort Collins, Colorado

-Special Hydrology Days Issue of Colorado Water Published!
+2021 Hydrology Days Special Issue of Colorado Water Published!

-We recently turned the spotlight on students across campus to broaden our understanding of the interconnections of water and linked systems.
-The Student Showcase provides an avenue for students to exchange ideas, present their research findings and refine their science communication skills.
-This year we are excited to announce the Student Showcase will feature a Three Minute Thesis (3MT) & Poster Competition!
-The top scoring competitors will receive cash awards and select students will be invited to contribute to a special issue of Colorado Water!
+The 2023 event lands on the United Nations’ annual World Water Day (March 22) with an emphasis on accelerating change to solve the water and sanitation crisis.
+In addition, building upon the University’s Courageous Strategic Transformation we endeavor to broaden participation across campus as well as regional institutions.
+This year we encourage presentations from a wide variety of sessions designed to highlight the interconnections of water and linked systems.
+The Student Showcase will provide an opportunity for students to exchange ideas, present their research findings and refine their science communication skills.
+Select students will be invited to contribute to a special issue of Colorado Water!
 Students interested in entering the student competition must adhere to posted deadlines, register and submit an abstract to confirm their participation.